cloudfoundry/docs-running-cf/managing-cf/logging.html.md

     transport: udp
 ```

-Cloud Foundry no longer provides a component in `cf-release` for aggregating syslog messages from CF components.
+Cloud Foundry no longer provides a component in `cf-release` for aggregating syslog messages from Cloud Foundry components.